OSGeo/gdal/gdal/doc/source/drivers/raster/jpeg.rst

 library.
 Also note that the GeoTIFF driver supports tiled TIFF with JPEG compressed tiles.

-To be able to read and write JPEG images with 12-bit sample, you can build GDAL with its internal libjpeg (based on IJG libjpeg-6b, with additional changes for 12-bit sample support), or explicitly pass --with-jpeg12=yes to configure script when building with external libjpeg.
-See `"8 and 12 bit JPEG in
-TIFF" <http://trac.osgeo.org/gdal/wiki/TIFF12BitJPEG>`__ wiki page for more details.

 It is also possible to use the JPEG driver with the libjpeg-turbo, a version of libjpeg, API and ABI compatible with IJG libjpeg-6b, which uses MMX, SSE, and SSE2 SIMD instructions to accelerate baseline JPEG compression/decompression.

+Starting with GDAL 3.4, read and write support for JPEG images with 12-bit sample is enabled by default (if JPEG support is also enabled), using GDAL internal libjpeg (based on IJG libjpeg-6b, with additional changes for 12-bit sample support).
+Support for JPEG with 12-bit sample is independent of whether 8-bit JPEG support is enabled through internal IJG libjpeg-6b or external libjpeg (like libjpeg-turbo)

 XMP metadata can be extracted from the file, and will be stored as XML raw content in the xml:XMP metadata domain.